Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Introduction

 The recent efforts to improve the expressiveness of message passing Graph Neural Networks (GNNs) have been focused on high-dimensional WL algorithms (\emph{e.g.},~\citet{morris2019weisfeiler,maron2019provably}), exploiting subgraph information (\emph{e.g.},~\citet{bodnar2021cin,zhang2021nested}), or adding more distinguishable features (\emph{e.g.},~\citet{murphy2019relational,bouritsas2022improving}).
 As thoroughly discussed in Section~\ref{sec:related_work} and Appendix~\ref{supp:more_comparison}, these existing methods either rely on handcrafted/predefined/domain-specific features, or require high computational cost and memory budget.
 In contrast, this work aims to \textbf{develop a \textit{general} GNN framework with \textit{provably expressive} power, while maintaining the \textit{scalability} of the message passing scheme}.

-Specifically, we first propose an extension of the 1-WL algorithm, namely NC-1-WL, by considering the edges among neighbors.
-In other words, we incorporate the information of which two \underline{n}eighbors are \underline{c}ommunicating (\emph{i.e.}, connected) into the graph isomorphism test algorithm.
+In particular, we first propose an extension of the 1-WL algorithm, namely NC-1-WL, where NC stands for \underline{n}eighbor \underline{c}ommunication.
+To be more specific, we incorporate the information of which two neighbors are communicating (\emph{i.e.}, connected) into the graph isomorphism test algorithm.
 To achieve this, we mathematically model the edges among neighbors as a \textit{multiset of multisets}, in which each edge is represented as a \textit{multiset} of two elements.
 We show theoretically that the expressiveness of our NC-1-WL in distinguishing non-isomorphic graphs is strictly above 1-WL and below 3-WL.
 Further, based on NC-1-WL, we introduce the NC-GNN framework, a general and differentiable neural version of NC-1-WL.
 We provide a simple implementation of NC-GNN that is proved to be as powerful as NC-1-WL.
-Compared to existing expressive GNNs, our NC-GNN is a general, provably powerful and, more importantly, scalable framework.
+Compared to existing expressive GNNs, our NC-GNN is a general, provably powerful, and, more importantly, scalable framework.

 We thoroughly evaluate the performance of our NC-GNN on graph classification and node classification tasks.
 Our NC-GNN consistently outperforms GIN, which is as powerful as 1-WL, by significant margins on various benchmarks.
 Remarkably, NC-GNN achieves an impressive absolute margin of $12.0$ over GIN in terms of test accuracy on the CLUSTER dataset.
-Furthermore, NC-GNN performs competitively and often achieves better results, compared to existing expressive GNNs, while being much more efficient.
+Furthermore, NC-GNN performs competitively and often achieves better results, compared to existing expressive GNNs, while being more efficient.